sthysel/dedrowse/README.md

 Dedrowse is a computer vision system that can automatically detect operator drowsiness in a real-time video stream and raise an alarm if the operator seems to be drowsy.
-A operator may be a truk driver or a crane operator, or long distance driver.
-Or a elite athlete training in the cut-throut world of competitive netflix binge watching.
+A operator may be a truck driver or a crane operator, or long distance driver.
+Or an elite athlete training in the cut-throat world of competitive NetFlix binge watching.

 ![](docs/open.png)  ![](docs/close.png)